guitarmind/tesseract-web-service/README.md

             libname = libpath + "/libtesseract.so.3.0.3"

-check for English training data (Filename: eng.traineddata in /usr/share/tesseract-ocr/tessdata/).
+Check for English training data (Filename: eng.traineddata in /usr/share/tesseract-ocr/tessdata/).
 If not exist do:

     wget https://tesseract-ocr.googlecode.com/files/eng.traineddata.gz